offbus6/AskDetective/replit.md

 - ✅ Complete RESTful API with 30+ endpoints
 - ✅ Database seeding with test data (5 detectives, 6 services, 4 reviews, 2 orders)

-**Test Credentials:**
+**Admin Credentials:**
-- Admin: admin@finddetectives.com / password123
+- Admin: admin@finddetectives.com / admin123

-- Detective: john.holmes@detective.com / password123
-- Client: client1@example.com / password123
+**System State:**
+- Database contains only 1 admin user and 6 service categories (Surveillance, Background Checks, Missing Persons, Infidelity Investigations, Corporate Fraud, Cyber Investigation)
+- No mock detectives, services, reviews, or orders in the database
+- All frontend pages show empty states when no data exists
+- All mock data has been completely removed from the system

 ## User Preferences